TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

    Running Symfony Console Commands via the scheduler is possible since TYPO3 v9.0.

-   The `schedulable` option is available since v9.4.
+   The :ref:`schedulable` option is available since v9.4.

 By default, it is possible to run the command from the :ref:`TYPO3 scheduler
 <sched:start>` as well.
 In order to deactivate this, see